lukamiletic95/papers/State machine replication.md

 	<h4>Figure # - State machine within a <i>SR</i></h4>
 </div>

 The state machine has to be deterministic.
-If it were non-deterministic, it would have the property of being able to make a transition
+If it were non-deterministic, it would have the property of being able to make a transition to different states in case of the same input.
+Therefore, it would be possible that there is a state machine whose current state is inconsistent with

 As Schneider states [7], the key for implementing this state machine is: